rsling/linkingelements/README.md

 # linkingelements
 Data and paper: Schäfer &amp; Pankratz (in prep.)
-Inflection within compounds: on the plural-marking function of linking elements in German
+Linking elements in German can have plural semantics